pangeo-data/education-material/pedagogy/core/README.md

 local.to_netcdf('local.nc')    # reducing 250MB in five files to 30kb in one file, forsooth

 ```

+### Theme: 'Best practices' is a nice phrase... but maybe tell me how do I avoid 'worst practices'

+- Some older code that I wrote created a variable called `sum` so that when I subsequently discovered
+there is a Python function `sum()` and I tried to use it I got an error message `integer is not callable`.
+- There is some sort of namespace clobber term for this which I don't know; but that is how a clueless
+programming step obscured a useful function; and the real crime is how many minutes it took me to figure
+this out.
+- That is, on behalf of all the impatient people out there who don't bother to learn Python from the
+ground up (and I think a lot of us are coming from another programming language) there is a need for
+a big ***Stop Sign*** that makes the case for developing an accurate model-plus-vocabulary for talking
+about Python.

 # Notes on Damien's [Python AOS Alpha](https://carpentrieslab.github.io/python-aos-lesson/)